-We generate revenue from subscription fees based on the usage of our cloud-based expense management software platform under arrangements paid monthly in arrears that are either month-to-month which can be terminated by either party without penalty at any time or annual arrangements based on a minimum number of monthly members.
+We generate revenue from subscription fees based on the usage of our cloud-based expense management software platform under arrangements paid monthly in arrears that are either (i) month-to-month and can be terminated by either party without penalty at any time or (ii) annual arrangements based on a minimum number of monthly members.
 Annual subscription customers who wish to terminate their contracts before the end of the term are required to pay the remaining obligation in full plus any fees or penalties set forth in the agreement.
-In May 2020, we updated our terms of service whereby annual contracts became non-cancelable.
 We charge our customers subscription fees for access to our platform based on the number of monthly active members and level of service.
 The contractual price is based on either negotiated fees or rates published on our website.
 We generate most of our revenue from customers who have a credit card or debit card on file with us that is automatically charged each month.
-Virtually all of our customers have a standard terms of service contract, with the few exceptions on bespoke service contracts.
+Virtually all of our customers have a standard terms of service contract, with the few exceptions for customers on bespoke service contracts.